ethyl28/2022-09-Activity/README.md

-This activity will be about ArrayList, HashSet, and HashMap implementation
+This activity will be about ArrayList, HashSet, and HashMap implementation.
+And also about Exception Handling.